finos/common-domain-model/docs/governance.md

 * When a major version includes breaking changes, the SWG will endeavour to ensure that appropriate migration guides and transition plans are in place
   - *Rationale:*  this is to support CDM users in migrating to new versions of CDM

+## Pull Request Classification and Approval Guidelines

+Details on how pull requests will be classified can be found in our [Chabnge control guidelines](change-control-guidelines.md) page.

 ## 6.0 Release Build Approval Guidelines